haraka/Haraka/docs/Plugins.md

 # Plugins

-All aspects of receiving an email in Haraka are controlled via plugins.
-No mail can even be received unless at least a 'rcpt' and 'queue' plugin are enabled.
+Most aspects of receiving an email in Haraka are controlled by plugins.
+Mail cannot even be received unless at least a 'rcpt' and 'queue' plugin are enabled.

 Recipient (*rcpt*) plugins determine if a particular recipient is allowed to be relayed or received for.
 A *queue* plugin queues the message somewhere - normally to disk or to an another SMTP server.

+## Plugin Lists

-Get a list of built-in plugins by running:
+Get a list of installed plugins by running `haraka -l`.
+To include locally installed plugins, add the `-c /path/to/config` option.

-`haraka -l -c /path/to/config`
+We also have a [registry of known plugins](https://github.com/haraka/Haraka/blob/master/Plugins.md).

 Display the help text for a plugin by running:

 `haraka -h <name> -c /path/to/config`

-Omit the `-c /path/to/config` to see only the plugins supplied with Haraka (not your local plugins in your `config` directory).

 # Writing Haraka Plugins

+## Overview

 ## Anatomy of a Plugin

-Plugins in Haraka are JS files in the `plugins` directory or npm modules in the node\_modules directory.
-See "Plugins as Modules" below for more information on this.
+Plugins in Haraka are JS files in the `plugins` directory (legacy) and npm modules in the node\_modules directory.
+See "Plugins as Modules" below.

 Plugins can be installed in the Haraka global directory (default:
 /$os/$specific/lib/node\_modules/Haraka) or in the Haraka install directory (whatever you chose when you typed `haraka -i`.
 Example: `haraka -i /etc/haraka`

 To enable a plugin, add its name to `config/plugins`.
+For npm packaged plugins, the name does not include the `haraka-plugin` prefix.

+### Register

+Register is the only plugin function that is syncronous and receives no arguments.
+Its primary purpose is enabling your plugin to register SMTP hooks.
+It is also used for syncronous initialization tasks such as [loading a config file](https://github.com/haraka/haraka-config).
+For heavier initialization tasks such as establishing database connections, look to `init_master` and `init_child` instead.

-## Register a Hook
+### Register a Hook

 There are two ways for plugins to register hooks.
 Both examples register a function on the *rcpt* hook: